 After months of preparation, we embarked on our trip to Paris and Madagascar.

 Paris – what can I say about Paris?
-It was my first time to this beautiful city and I absolutely adored it.
+It was my first time in this beautiful city and I absolutely adored it.
 We toured many chocolate shops and even toured pastry shops as well.
 I think I gained a few pounds but tried to work it off with endless walks around the city.
 I loved the way everything was presented in the pastry and chocolate shops.
 My favourite?
 The beautiful piece fully constructed out of chocolate by Patrick Roger.

-What impressed me even more is that what I learned in the Baking and Pastry Arts Management Program at Centennial College matched much of what I saw in the field.
+What impressed me, even more, is that what I learned in the Baking and Pastry Arts Management Program at Centennial College matched much of what I saw in the field.
 What a great way to reinforce my learning!

 After 5 days in Paris, we flew to Madagascar and began the next leg of our journey.
 Madagascar is a lot different from Paris!
 It is a beautiful country but it is still developing.
 We saw beautiful landscapes that took our breath away but simultaneously we saw other sights that were challenging.